Removable singularities for nonlinear subequations

 (c) \ \ $E$ has locally finite Hausdorff $2n-2$ measure.

 (d) \ \ $E$ has zero Hausdorff $2n-2$ measure.

 Parts (a) and (b) are due to the first author and Polking [\HP], [\HPP], part (c) is due to Lelong [\LEL], and part (d) is due to Shiffman [\SHF].

 Each of the first three results in this theorem has a straightforward generalization to subharmonics (but not harmonics) for any convex subequaton $F$ which is second-order complete.
 A subequation $F$ is {\sl convex} if each fibre $F_x$ is convex.
-We define a subequation to be {\sl second-order complete} if each non-empty fibre $F_{x,r,p} \ss\Symn$ ``depends on all the variables in $\rn$''.
+It is {\sl second-order complete} if each non-empty fibre $F_{x,r,p} \ss\Symn$ ``depends on all the variables in $\rn$''.
 This means that there does not exist a proper subspace $W\ss\rn$ and a subset $F'\ss\Sym(W)$ such that

 (When $F_x$ is convex, if one non-empty fibre $F_{x,r,p} \ss\Symn$ depends on all the variables in $\rn$, then so does every other non-empty fibre $F_{x,r',p'}$.)

 Throughout this section we make both of the above assumptions on $F$ -- convexity and second-order completeness -- in addition to the positivity condition (P) and the negativity condition (N) (see Definition 3.8 in [\DDR]).